chiragjp/quantvoe/README.md

 ### How many vibrations should I do?

-We've found that an adjuster needs to be seen about 1000 times before you can consistently identify its impact on a given association.
+We've found that an adjuster needs to be seen about 300 times before you can consistently identify its impact on a given association.
+To figure out how many vibrations you need to do, you should modulate the maximal number of adjusters allowed in a given model while considering how many adjusters you aim to vibrate over.

 ### Optimizing runtime and parameters for a given dataset